opportunity-hack/Hackathon-Runbook/opportunity.md

 # As a non-profit

-## Why should Opportunity Hack become a 501c3?
+## Why did Opportunity Hack become a 501c3?

 The main intent behind this is to make funding Opportunity Hack much easier.
 Funding fuels the mission.